MicrosoftDocs/microsoft-academic-services/academic-services/graph/network-similarity-databricks.md

    :heavy_check_mark:  The name of the container in your Azure Storage (AS) account containing MAG dataset.

-## Import PySparkMagClass.py as a shared notebook
+## Import PySparkMagClass shared notebook

 In this section, you import PySparkMagClass.py as a shared notebook in Azure Databricks workspace.
 You will run this utility notebook from another notebook later.